 Meet the Committee

-I have been interested in nature since I was a child.
-I studied botany and zoology at university and I think I always wanted to be David Attenborough!
+I've been interested in nature since I was a child.
+I studied botany and zoology at university and think I always wanted to be David Attenborough!
 However, as so often happens, life took a different turn and I spent most of my working life in medical research and later in science education.

 I’m a country boy at heart, growing up in the foothills of the Sidlaw Hills just north of Dundee.
 My grandfather kept bees but they were a mystery to me then and I wasn’t allowed near them.
 I didn’t get around to keeping bees until 2014 when I was given a Polystyrene Langstroth Hive.